 The RC4000 may be setup to output a stream of data in ASCII format that can be read/recorded through HyperTerminal or similar programs.
-The track data that is output at regular time intervals and is also output each time a new command is carried out during the tracking process.
+The track data that is output at 5 Second intervals and is also output each time a new command is carried out during the tracking process.
+It generates about 2Mbyte of data each day.
+This data is not stored in the ACU, therefore an external program must accumulate it.

-The track log is output through a serial port that may or may not be accessible from existing user interface panel connectors.
+The track log is output through a serial port that may or may not be accessible from existing user interface panel connectors depending on the particular RC4000 model.
+In IP versions of the ACU, the TRACK LOG will be available on port 9998, RAW, of the ACU IP address.
+Putty is a convenient open-source terminal emulator program for such data logging.